Here’s why you might need CMR insurance

 CMR insurance specifically covers international road transportation under the CMR Convention.

-On the other hand, Goods in Transit insurance provides coverage for goods transported within a country’s borders, encompassing various modes of transportation such as road, rail, and air.
+On the other hand, Goods in Transit insurance provides coverage for goods transported within a country’s borders, covering various modes of transportation such as road, rail, and air.

 Therefore, CMR insurance is a subset of Goods in Transit insurance, tailored for international journeys by road.